Conflicts of InterestHuman Subjects Research

 For non-WashU persons having an ongoing substantive interaction (more than 2 days) with WashU based on role, systems access, or training needs, they must be entered in Workday as a Contingent Worker.

-• Contingent Worker is a category within Workday and covers various types of non-employees across the whole of WashU
+• Contingent Worker is a category within Workday and covers various types of non-employees across WashU.

 • 14 subtypes based on role and relationship to the University, most of which are not used for research purposes.